Tythos/dock2vm/README.md

 - [ ] `dev` service dependency and/or running `/etc/init.d/root start`?

 - [ ] Explicitly enable services needed for boot process?

+Other potentially-relevant issues: bootable disk not found.
+9 commits back!
+WTF.
+There is a configuration issue here not captured by version control.